maliniroyc/Credit-Card-Fraud-Detection--Machine-Learning-Project/README.md

 ## 🚀 Next Steps

-- Try XGBoost + Optuna
+- Explore other ML model and its comparision
 - Add Stratified K-Fold CV
 - Deploy the model via Streamlit or Flask